Overview Adaptive Keyboarding – Student

-There are two age-appropriate versions of the Adaptive Keyboarding app with an interconnected theme: by developing keyboarding skills, students can discover their world.
+There are two age-appropriate versions of Adaptive Keyboarding with an interconnected theme: by developing keyboarding skills, students can discover their world.

 Students in Grades 3-5 are on The Great Keyboarding Adventure.
 They are exploring the keyboard and the world around them through a series of different habitats and adventures within the world (forests, deserts, oceans, etc.).
 Students earn Adventure Badges as they complete a series of keyboarding exercises.

-Students in Grades 6-8 are Urban Keyboarding Explorers “finding their way” across the keyboard and finding themselves in new world cities.
-They earn city badges, like stamps in their passport, as they complete keyboarding levels.
+Students in Grades 6-8 are Urban Keyboarding Explorers finding their way across the keyboard and finding themselves in cities around the world.
+They earn City Badges, like stamps in their passport, as they complete keyboarding levels.

 Other aids include animated fingers, highlighted keys, and a colored keyboard.
 These provide visual cues on appropriate finger placement and what finger should be used for which key.

-The assessment contains all letters, all numbers, and common punctuation to properly assess the full keyboard and determine what keys and zones need the most work.
-The Great Keyboarding Explorer assessment contains 76 words and the Urban Keyboarding Explorer assessment contains 110 words.
+The assessment contains all letters, numbers, and common punctuation to properly assess the full keyboard and determine what keys and zones need the most work.
+Both The Great Keyboarding Adventure assessment and Urban Keyboarding Explorer assessment contains 76 words.